sharan7898/SDLC-DOC/README.md

 ## Big-Bang Model
 <br>

-The Big Bang model is an SDLC model where we do not follow any specific process.
-The development just starts with the required money and efforts as the input, and the output is the software developed which may or may not be as per customer requirement.
-This Big Bang Model does not follow a procedure and there is a very little planning required.
-Even the customer is not sure about what exactly he wants and the requirements are implemented on the fly without much analysis.
+* The Big Bang model is an SDLC model where we do not follow any specific process.

+* The development just starts with the required money and efforts as the input, and the output is the software developed which may or may not be as per customer requirement.

-This model is ideal for small projects like academic projects or practical projects.
-One or two developers can work together on this model.
+* This Big Bang Model does not follow a procedure and there is a very little planning required.

+* Even the customer is not sure about what exactly he wants and the requirements are implemented on the fly without much analysis.

 **When to use Big-Bang model ?**

-As we discussed above, this model is required when this project is small like an academic project or a practical project.
-This method is also used when the size of the developer team is small and when requirements are not defined, and the release date is not confirmed or given by the customer.
+* This model is required when this project is small like an academic project or a practical project.

+* This method is also used when the size of the developer team is small and when requirements are not defined, and the release date is not confirmed or given by the customer.

 #### **Pros of Big-Bang  Model**
 <br>